 - Echinacea – get echinacea from teas, or grow your own (the cone flower).

 - Colloidal Silver– I only use colloidal silver from Nature’s Sunshine.
 The reason is that it is made in a way that the silver does not build up in your system.
 No heavy metal toxicity here!!
 I have my essential oils, elderberry, and silver and we honesty never get sick for more than an hour or two, because I blast it out of our house 🙂

 - Apple Cider Vinegar – many people swear that a 1-2 Tablespoons of acv just when you are getting sick will kill the germs before they can spread.
 You can add it to a drink, or hold your nose and down it.

-I’m sure we didn’t hit them all.
+There are definitely more remedies.
 Please share your “go to” home remedy in the comments below.